sundevilmotorsports/sdm_serial/README.md

+# sdm_serial
-contains testing code for communication between multiple microcontrollers
+Arduino library for serial communications between multiple microcontrollers such as Arduino, Teensy, etc.